 What are The Courses Under Cloud For Jobs 2.0 Program?

 This course is designed to introduce you to the essentials that every IT professional should be aware of.
 Computer language, networking, and the Information Technology (IT) sector, in general, are examples of these foundations.
 Furthermore, this course will help you expand your IT vocabulary and understand various services and procedures.

-The IT Infrastructure and Networking course lasts for five weeks and is given concurrently with our Core Programs to supplement our Cloud for Jobs Program.
+The IT Infrastructure and Networking course lasts for five weeks and is given concurrently with our Core Programs to supplement our Cloud For Jobs 2.0 Program.

 Linux System Administration Course

 The Linux System Administration course is designed to teach you the foundations of Linux that you will need to understand as an AWS Cloud DevOps Infrastructure Engineer in the future.

 You will learn how to use a Linux operating system throughout your first four weeks.
 We will educate you about user administration, security, networking, processes, storage, and other topics over the next 12 weeks.